dgoodlad/esp8266-mitsubishi-aircon/README.md

 instead of `S`; they'll be fine, too, they're just packaged as individual parts in bags rather than on a long metal strip.

-I used an Engineer PA-09 crimper for these parts; they're small and finnicky but once you get the hang of it they're do-able.
+I used an Engineer PA-09 crimper for these connectors.
+They're small and finnicky but once you get the hang of it they're do-able.
 Some vendors sell pre-crimped leads if you want to skip crimping (at least on one end).
 If I re-design the board in the future, I'd put a PA connector on that end for consistency and for availability of pre-made leads.

 The wiring is simple, as I've kept the pin order from the aircon unit: